Puberty Signs and Stages for Girls

 The vagina is self-cleansing so there’s no need to wash inside it (known as ‘douching’).
 In fact, this can lead to conditions like thrush or bacterial vaginosis, so avoid doing this.
 You may also find that perfumed soaps, shower gels and bubble baths make your vagina sore, so use an unperfumed soap or an intimate wash.

 To keep yourself clean and comfortable, wipe and dry your V-zone after each toilet visit, using soft toilet tissue.
-You may also want to wear a liner every day, such as Bodyform DailyFresh liners, to keep your V-Zone fresh and protect your underwear.
+You may also want to wear a liner every day, to keep your V-Zone fresh and protect your underwear.